XMPro/Multi-Agent/docs/technical-details/README.md

 This file provides an in-depth look at our graph database structure.
 It includes:

-- An explanation of the ID structure used in the graph database
+- An explanation of the Id structure used in the graph database
 - Detailed descriptions of each node type (Team, Agent Profile, Agent Instance, Task, Prompt, Memory)
 - Property tables for each node type, outlining the data stored for each entity
 - An overview of the relationships between different node types